Zaner-Bloser (teaching script): Prevalence

 By the mid-20th century, the Zaner-Bloser Method was the most popular style of penmanship instruction in the US, while interest in the Palmer Method had been declining from the 1950s.

 Use of the Zaner-Bloser Method declined after 1978, when the D'Nealian Method was introduced.
 The D'Nealian Method sought to further alleviate the difficulties of the transition from print writing to cursive writing by returning to a more cursive style based on the script of the Palmer Method with block letters that have many similarities with their cursive counterparts.

 It has been claimed that close to 90% of US schoolchildren who follow the traditional print-then-cursive route to handwriting are taught either the Zaner-Bloser or the D'Nealian alphabet.

 Publishing

-In 1895, the Zanerian College of Penmanship in Columbus, Ohio, became known as the Zaner-Bloser Company, which continues to sells instruction materials for handwriting, reading, writing, spelling and vocabulary training.
+In 1895, the Zanerian College of Penmanship in Columbus, Ohio, became known as the Zaner-Bloser Company, which continues to sell instruction materials for handwriting, reading, writing, spelling and vocabulary training.
+Since 1972, Zaner-Bloser has been a subsidiary of Highlights for Children.